vincurekf/Native-like-Framework/README.md

 drawer.init( options );
 ```
 Now you just need to initialize your drawer.
 In your main javascript file where you start your angulat app you need to assign the drawer module and call the initialization:

+# Styles
+There is **ng-nativeDrawer.scss** file with default styles and color which are there for you prepared to customize the look of menu however you like.

 # Full example code
 ```js